How to Connect Claude.ai Web to Your Mac

 Open Claude.ai web, then:

-- Scroll to the bottom and click + Add custom connector
+- Click Connectors, then the + → Add custom connector

 - Fill in: